moradiya-neel/securecart-aws-security-architecture/README.md

-# SecureCart - Secure AWS Architecture Project
+# SecureCart - Secure AWS Architecture

 A personal AWS cloud security project documenting the difference between an intentionally insecure cloud deployment and a redesigned, security-focused architecture.